Version effective from: 19 January 2018.

 11.2 Where appropriate in light of your Account, we may offer to refer you to third parties to provide certain additional services.
 We will not make any such referral without your agreement.
 We may also accept referrals of business from third parties.

-12.1 Bricklane.com charges a platform fee of 2% on each deposit, which is deducted from your deposit prior to investment.
+12.1 Bricklane.com charges an investment fee on each deposit, which is deducted from your payment prior to investment.
 Bricklane.com receives another fee from underlying investments for providing certain advisory services.
 These are set out in the Prospectus relevant to your selected investment.
-The Bricklane.com platform fee is not subject to VAT.
+The Bricklane.com investment fee is not subject to VAT.

 13.2 Whenever we execute an order following your instruction, we will promptly notify of you of the same and provide you with the trade confirmation information in writing as soon as possible and no later than the first business day following that execution.